Last updated on: 3/19/2008 12:56:00 PM PST

 J. Michael Bailey, PhD, Professor of Psychology at Northwestern University, in an Aug.
 26, 2002 interview with the United Press International, stated:

-Dean H. Hamer, PhD, Chief of the Section on Gene Structure and Regulation at the Laboratory of Biochemistry at the National Cancer Institute, stated in an Aug.
+Dean H. Hamer, PhD, former Chief of the Section on Gene Structure and Regulation at the Laboratory of Biochemistry at the National Cancer Institute, stated in an Aug.
 1999 interview for Out magazine:

 James T. Martin, MS, PhD, of the College of Osteopathic Medicine of the Pacific, wrote in a May 1999 letter to the editor in response to the article "A New Germ Theory" from the Feb.
 1999 Atlantic Monthly: